 As if we didn't have enough to worry about with airport security and the baggage handling system beating-up our luggage, in some airports, dishonest baggage handlers have learned the simple trick of how to open a zippered suitcase with only a ball-point pen!
 As a result, theft and smuggling are a very real threat to anyone who checks-in a bag.

 It is not widely publicized but organized crime has a presence at most major airports in the USA! (not to mention around the world) The degree of illegal activity is much more wide spread in less developed countries.
 Ironically, these countries often have much more severe penalty for things like drug trafficking and smuggling.
 Even with straps around your zippered luggage, the "bad guys" can still open any zippered luggage and remove your valuables or put contraband inside.
 There are many stories about innocent people going to prison (and worse) for someone else's crime.
-Don't be a victim, buy hardsided, non-zippered luggage!
+Don't be a victim, buy non-zippered hard sided, hard shell luggage!

 In years past, you could have been correct in blaming damage to your checked luggage on the baggage handlers but this is not so true today.
 The main reason for baggage damage is the actual airport baggage system that transports your luggage from the baggage check-in counter through the security screening and on to the carousal deep inside the airport where baggage handlers load the container that are loaded into the aircraft.

 Without giving away too many security secrets, you luggage is considered "unknown" until it has been "cleared" by the airport baggage security screening X-rays.
 If you baggage needs extra screening after the X-ray it is considered to be "rejected" and is delivered to another higher level of search - usually it is opened and searched by hand.

 Some people still do not realize that every checked bag is security screened using X-rays so your bag will go through these kickers too!